 The Washington Home & Community Hospices is a 501(c)(3) non-profit hospice organization that provides compassionate end-of-life care to residents in the District of Columbia, and in Montgomery and Prince George’s Counties in Maryland.
 The interdisciplinary team of doctors, nurses, social workers, chaplains, counselors, and volunteers has served thousands across the Washington metropolitan region, caring for both the patients and their families in a holistic approach.
 Founded in 1888 as The Washington Home for Incurables, it is with the unwavering support of the community—with supporters donating of their time, their talents, and their resources—that this nonprofit has been able to care for its neighbors for well over a century.
 Beginning as a nursing home and evolving into a stand-alone hospice in 2016, The Washington Home & Community Hospices continues to be a strong pillar of support within the community, helping families identify solutions for end-of-life care.
 To learn more about hospice and the services The Washington Home & Community Hospices provides, please visit thewashingtonhome.org.

 Capital Caring Health is the leading nonprofit provider of elder health, hospice, and advanced illness care for persons of all ages in the mid-Atlantic region.
 A member of a national network of more than 65 nonprofit hospice providers, Capital Caring Health’s mission is to provide patients and their families with advanced illness care of the highest quality.
 Since 1977, we have served more than 120,000 patients and families across Maryland, Virginia and the District of Columbia.
 In 2018 alone, we served over 7,000 hospice patients and provided more than $3 million in charity care to those who had nowhere else to turn.
-Capital Caring Health serves families and patients throughout Northern Virginia, as far south as Fredericksburg and Richmond, as well as Prince George’s County, Maryland, and DC.
+Capital Caring Health serves families and patients throughout Northern Virginia, as well as Prince George’s County, Maryland, and DC.
 800-869-2136 (24/7)

 Media Contact for The Washington Home